 Deferred tax assets reflect the tax effects of temporary differences between the carrying value of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-Statement of Financial Accounting Standards ("SFAS") No. 109 "Accounting for Income Taxes" requires recognition of a valuation allowance if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax asset will not be realized.
-Each quarter the valuation allowance is reevaluated.
-During the quarter ended December 31, 2007, the valuation allowance was increased by \$107,000 for net operating losses in certain state and foreign jurisdictions that may not be recovered.
+Statement of Financial Accounting Standards ("SFAS") No. 109 "Accounting for Income Taxes" and Interpretation Number 48 ("FIN 48") requires recognition of a valuation allowance if, based on the weight of available evidence, it is more likely than not that the company will have sufficient future taxable income to realize its deferred tax asset.
+Each quarter the valuation allowance is re-evaluated.
+The Company intends to maintain a valuation allowance until evidence supports the conclusion that it is more likely than not that the company will have sufficient future taxable income to realize its deferred tax asset.
+The amount of the valuation allowance at June 30, 2008 and September 30, 2007 was \$350,000 and \$450,000, respectively.

 The cumulative effect of the application of the provisions of FIN 48 as of October 1, 2007 resulted in the recognition of an additional tax liability of \$332,000 for uncertain tax positions and a decrease in the October 1, 2007 balance of retained earnings of an equal amount.
 Upon the adoption of FIN 48, the Company classified uncertain tax positions as non-current income taxes payable unless expected to be paid within one year.
-The Company intends to maintain a valuation allowance until evidence supports the conclusion that it is more likely than not that the deferred tax asset will be realized.
-The amount of the valuation allowance at March 31, 2008 and October 1, 2007 was \$560,000 and \$453,000, respectively.
-At March 31, 2008, and October 1, 2007, the total amount of unrecognized tax benefits was \$436,000 and \$409,000 if recognized these amounts would favorably impact the effective tax rate.
+At June 30, 2008, and October 1, 2007, the total amount of unrecognized tax benefits was \$446,000 and \$409,000, respectively, and if recognized these amounts would favorably impact the effective tax rate.

 The Company recognizes interest accrued related to unrecognized tax benefits and penalties in the provision for income taxes.
-As of March 31, 2008, \$132,000 was accrued for the payment of interest and penalties.
+As of June 30, 2008, \$133,000 was accrued for the payment of interest and penalties relative to these uncertain positions.

-The Company and one or more of its subsidiaries file income tax returns in The Netherlands, Germany, the U.S., France and other foreign jurisdictions, as well as various states in the U.S. The Company and its subsidiaries have open tax years primarily from fiscal year 2002 to fiscal 2007 with taxing foreign jurisdictions and the U.S. These open years contain certain matters that could be subject to differing interpretations of applicable tax laws and regulations as they relate to the amount, timing, or inclusion of revenues and expenses, or the sustainability of income tax positions of the Company and its subsidiaries.
+The Company and one or more of its subsidiaries file income tax returns in the US, The Netherlands, Germany, France and other foreign jurisdictions, as well as various states in the U.S. The Company and its subsidiaries have open tax years primarily from fiscal year 2002 to fiscal 2007 with taxing foreign jurisdictions and the U.S. These open years contain certain matters that could be subject to differing interpretations of applicable tax laws and regulations as they relate to the amount, timing, or inclusion of revenues and expenses, or the sustainability of income tax positions of the Company and its subsidiaries.